 With plenty of food and wine, we battened down and got some work done….we certainly weren’t going anywhere so took the time to plan our days and evenings off…because the wifi still worked.

 A little research and we had some direction.
 We also realized that maybe, in an uneventful month, our little shoot would be news here on the South Fork’s East End.
-And, sure enough, Dan’s Papers (bible of The Hamptons), Southampton and Easthampton Press came out to see the crazies who thought a photo shoot in the winter would be fun…of course, we sent plenty of desserts to their press offices.
+And, sure enough, Dan’s Papers (the bible of The Hamptons), Southampton and Easthampton Press came out to see the crazies who thought a photoshoot in the winter would be fun…of course, we sent plenty of desserts to their press offices.
 (Shout out to food writer Stacy Dermont who not only covered our shoot but has done at least five pieces in Dan’s Papers since!)

 2—Happy Hours and Cheap (for the Hamptons) Prix Fixe Dinners Abound